Dundalk: Industry

 Linen was the first industry established in Dundalk in the mid-18th century but it failed by the end of the century, with the factories becoming derelict.
 It would be the next century before new industries established themselves: mills, tanneries, a foundry, a distillery, and several breweries.
 During James Hamilton's improvements to the town during the 18th century, the Port of Dundalk was established and became the eighth largest in Ireland in terms of exports.

 The second half of the 19th century saw the population of Dundalk increase by 30% (despite the population of Ireland as a whole declining in the same period) as the town's industries thrived.
 The Malcolm Brown & Co.
 Dundalk Distillery was established c.1780 at Roden Place and operated successfully throughout the 19th century.
 Brewing was also a key industry in the town, with eight breweries in operation by the end of the 1830s.
 The famine of the 1840s left just two breweries in operation, which merged to become the Macardle Moore & Co. brewery at Cambricville.
 The Great Northern Brewery opened later, in 1896.
 The Dundalk Iron Works was established in 1821 and by the end of the century had expanded to become a leading employer in the town.
 The P.J.
 Carroll tobacco factory was started on a small scale in the 1820s and grew throughout the 19th and early 20th centuries.
-The Great Northern Railway (Ireland) works established in 1881 became the "backbone of the town".
+The Great Northern Railway (Ireland) established its main engineering works in 1881 became the "backbone of the town".

 The town's industries suffered after partition and again from the Anglo-Irish trade war.
 The imposition of tariffs and duties in April 1923 and the establishment of customs checks on the border affected exports and trade with the Newry district, which was now in a different jurisdiction.
 The iron works and the distillery, which the Distillers Company of Scotland had acquired in 1912, were the first major local industries to close.